Nordic applicants: 15 April, EU/EEA + Swiss applicants: 1 March, Non-EU/EEA applicants: 15 November

 The programme consists of the following components:

-The two elective ten credit courses can come from any 3000-level course in language or linguistics offered by the groups for English and General Linguistics, Russian, Finnish and Saami.
+The two elective ten credit courses can come from any 3000-level course in language or linguistics offered by the groups for English and General Linguistics, Finnish/Kven, Nordic, Russian, Saami, and Spanish.
 Note that elective courses must be oriented to theory of language rather than practical language learning.
 By application, other courses may be accepted (e.g. courses in philosophy, psychology, mathematics, and so on), as long as their relevance to the degree can be documented.

 Several "interdisciplinary" courses are offered, and these courses are assigned a HIF-code in the university course catalogue.
 Not all of the HIF-courses, however, may be appropriate for incorporation into the programme.
 To find out which HIF-courses are accepted as part of the Master in Theoretical Linguistics, please contact the programme staff.